How to get touch with us over the festive period

 Indemnity insurance companies are never slow to react where there is money to be made from an issue such as this.
 It is therefore of little surprise to see a number of insurers, such as Countrywide Legal Indemnities, offering lender-only insurance products.
 These will see an insurer financially compensate a lender during the life of the mortgage for any losses the lender suffers in the event of a landlord recovering possession from the owner due to rent arrears.

-The legislation which has created the issues referred to in this post dates back to 1988, so the law here is not new.
+The legislation that has created the issues referred to in this post dates back to 1988, so the law here is not new.
 However, from our experience, there has only started to be awareness of this area in the past six months.
 Accordingly, it is not yet known how amenable mortgage lenders will be to proceeding based on indemnity insurance for this risk.
 We expect the majority of lenders would be happy to do so except where the annual ground rent is either very high or there are separate issues of concern with the lease, such as unreasonable rent reviews.

 Find out more